History of Mt Hood Diabetes Challenge

 Why is a diabetes and economics simulation modelling conference named after a mountain?
 Back in 1999, two groups who developed separate diabetes simulation model met at the ski lodge on the slopes of Mt Hood near Portland Oregon.
 They spent several days running identical simulations, so that they could compare the output of their models.

 This was replicated a few years later with more modelling groups joining the challenge to compare and validate the results of their simulation models.
 Since then meetings have been hosted by researchers in either the US and Europe every couple of years including at Oxford, John Hopkins and Stanford Universities.
 The Mt Hood Diabetes Challenge has now become a regular conference devoted to the economics of diabetes, but always retained emphasis on comparative simulation modelling.
+Since 2019 it has included an Asian meeting in its cycle of conferences.

 The ongoing need for a dedicated conference remains, as health economic simulation models in diabetes have to capture the progression of a complex disease, in which multiple risk factors (including blood glucose and blood pressure) can impact on a wide variety of health outcomes including myocardial infarction, renal failure and blindness.
 Modelling the progression of diabetes and its complications forms the basis of most cost-effectiveness analyses of interventions to prevent and treat both Type 1 and Type 2 diabetes.